FeerassE/Coding-Interview-Prep/README.md

 This repo will help me track my progress as well as serve as a place to summarize my notes as I prepare for coding interviews.

-This repo will be most helpful to you if you have already taken a data structure and algorithms course or are familiar with them.
+This repo will be most helpful to you if you have already taken a data structure and algorithms course or are familiar with those concepts.

 If you haven't, try one of these: